AI Workshop: learn to build apps with AI →

 Hono provides utilities to help you handle cookies.

-The basic ones are getCookie(), setCookie() and deleteCookie():
+Basic helpers are getCookie(), setCookie(), and deleteCookie():

 import { getCookie, setCookie, deleteCookie } from 'hono/cookie'